-- Willingness to attend some occasional events involving late, evening or weekend working.
+- At peak times (e.g. immediately before and at the start of academic term or for events), longer hours may occasionally be necessary.
+Weekend work may be required.
 (E) - Due to the cycle of the academic year, annual leave may be restricted during periods of peak activity.
 (E)